 The Parent PLUS Loan Crisis

-Please read UNCF’s new report, THE PARENT PLUS LOAN CRISIS: An Urgent Crisis Facing Students at the Nation’s HBCUs, and join us in calling on the Department of Education to immediately reinstate its original Parent PLUS credit requirements while it conducts a transparent and deliberate review process for new criteria.
+UNCF's report, THE PARENT PLUS LOAN CRISIS: An Urgent Crisis Facing Students at the Nation's HBCUs, documented the crisis and called on the Department of Education to immediately reinstate its original Parent PLUS credit requirements while it conducts a transparent and deliberate review process for new criteria.

 Media – Learn more about what UNCF is saying about the Parent PLUS loan issue and how it is affecting low-income minority students across the country.